 It’s a complex health issue, and the right guidance can make a big difference.
 Seeing a dietitian or nutritionist could help make a positive change and working with a physiotherapist or registered massage therapist could help you avoid injuries and training set-backs.

 It all adds up

 Being unwell can be expensive but staying healthy isn’t always cheap either.
 Fortunately, with cover like HealthEssentials it can be affordable.
-If you’re under 35, you could get this day-to-day plan for $1 per day13 – with the potential to cover more than $1,250 in healthcare costs every year.
+You'll get day-to-day plan with the potential to cover more than $1,250 in healthcare costs every year.
 Your health is worth it.

 - (n.d.).
 Choosing Wisely - Health check-ups - Consumer NZ.
 Retrieved from https://www.consumer.org.nz/articles/choosing-wisely-health-check-ups